cbcrg/bengen/Documentation.md

 bengen/mafft,7.309,bengen/mafft,edam:operation_0492,edam:data_2976,edam:data_1384,edam:format_1929,edam:format_1984,edam:topic_0091,10000
 ```

 In the MSA's case every set of sequences has been annotated.
-Two scripts ([create-csv-reference.sh](https://github.com/cbcrg/bengen/blob/master/model/create-csv-reference.sh) and [create-csv-test.sh](https://github.com/cbcrg/bengen/blob/master/model/create-csv-test.sh)) automatically collect the needed information.
+Two scripts ([create-csv-reference.sh](https://github.com/cbcrg/bengen/blob/master/model/create-csv-reference.sh) and [create-csv-test.sh](https://github.com/cbcrg/bengen/blob/master/model/create-csv-test.sh)) automatically collect the needed information and create the toModel file.

-1. All the informations needed for the metadata creation step are collected in csv format.Now they have to be converted in the RDF (turtle) format.
+1. All the informations needed for the metadata creation step are collected in csv format.
+Now they have to be converted in the RDF (turtle) format.
 This can be done by writing a mapping in sparql format.
 A lot of examples can be found in the [model folder](https://github.com/cbcrg/bengen/tree/master/model) with the prefix "mapping".

 Example of mapping file :